MicrosoftDocs/win32/desktop-src/Virtual/msvm-resourceallocationfrompool.md

 ---
 title: Msvm\_ResourceAllocationFromPool class
-description: Associates an instance of a resource allocation with the resource pool from which it is allocated. ms.assetid: '4273743d-ef56-4a51-a2b9-2562689783fa'
+description: Associates an instance of a resource allocation with the resource pool from which it is allocated. ms.assetid: 4273743d-ef56-4a51-a2b9-2562689783fa
+keywords:
+- Msvm_ResourceAllocationFromPool class Hyper-V
-keywords: ["Msvm_ResourceAllocationFromPool class Hyper-V", "Msvm_ResourceAllocationFromPool class Hyper-V , described"]
+- Msvm_ResourceAllocationFromPool class Hyper-V , described
 topic_type:
 - apiref
 api_name: